masyngrisel/final/README.md

-# My name is Masyn Grisel and this is my portfolio of work that covers everything I have learned in the past two years for my Master's degree in Computer Information Systems and Business Analytics.
-It is broken into different sections that cover different areas I have spent time learning and working on projects.
-The first four areas are: Business Analytics, Data Management, Software Systems, and Cybersecurity/Networking.
-In each of these sections I have noted my definitions of these areas along with what I have learned which includes projects I have worked on.
-The following two folders includes a demo of my final project with an explanation of that and three deliverables that support the project(a paper, video, and PowerPoint).
-The goal of this repository is to provide an accumulation of everything I have learned throughout my schoolwork supported by my final project.
+# Masyn Grisel - Master's Portfolio

+Welcome to my portfolio, which showcases the work I’ve completed over the past two years while earning my Master’s degree in Computer Information Systems and Business Analytics.

+## 📂 Portfolio Structure

+This repository is organized into the following sections:

+### 1. Business Analytics (BA)
+Includes my assessment paper, key concepts learned, and example projects that demonstrate applied analytics techniques.

+### 2. Data Management (DM)
+Includes my assessment paper, key concepts learned, and example projects that demonstrate applied data management techniques.

+### 3. Software Systems (SS)
+Includes my assessment paper, key concepts learned, and example projects that demonstrate applied software systems techniques.

+### 4. Cybersecurity & Networking (CN)
+Includes my assessment paper, key concepts learned, and example projects that demonstrate applied cybersecurity/networking techniques.

+## 📌 Capstone Project

+The `SynthesisProject` folder includes:
+- A working demo of my final project
+- A detailed project report
+- Presentation slides
+- A recorded video presentation

+## 🎯 Purpose

+This portfolio represents a comprehensive overview of what I’ve learned throughout the program.
+It combines academic knowledge with practical application and serves as a reference for my growth and capabilities in the field.

+---

+Thank you for visiting!